 The foundation date of the Order lies obscured by the mists of time.
-Some accounts credit it as being founded on the battlefield of Bannockburn by the great Robert the Bruce.
+Legend states that in 809 the Celtic King Achaius gave the Order to the Emperor Charlemagne.
+Charlemagne was known to employ Scottish bodyguards but most consider the exchange to be a gift.
+Reference to an Order of the Thistle occurs again when James II, King of Scots bestowed the “Order of the Burr or Thissil” on King Francis I of France in the fifteenth century but again there is little evidence to support this Some accounts credit it as being founded on the battlefield of Bannockburn by the great Robert the Bruce.
 Others claim it was established by James V in 1540.

 The order's cloak is green lined with white taffeta, with green and gold tassels.
 The star is worn on the left shoulder, the hat is black with white osprey feathers.
-The badge of the Order of the Thistle, the St. Andrew is hung from a gold collar, it bears a gold enamelled picture of St. Andrew, wearing a green gown and purple cloak and holding a white saltire.
+The badge of the Order of the Thistle, St. Andrew is hung from a gold collar, it bears a gold enamelled picture of St. Andrew, wearing a green gown and purple cloak and holding a white saltire.

 The star of the Order of the Thistle is silver, with St. Andrew's saltire and clusters of rays.
 In the centre is a green circle bearing the motto in gold, inside the circle is a thistle on a gold background.
 The star is worn pinned to the left side of the chest.
 A dark green sash is worn across the body from the left shoulder to the right hip.
 The badge of the order is attached to a ribbon on the right hip.
-On its adverse side St. Andrew is depicted, on the reverse, a thistle on a green ground surrounded with the motto.
+On its adverse side, St. Andrew is depicted, on the reverse, a thistle on a green ground surrounded with the motto.